gravitational/teleport/docs/4.3/kubernetes_ssh.md

     Taking this a step further you could build a system to request a very short lived token for each CI run.
-We plan to make this easier for operators to integrate in the future by exposing and documenting more our our API.
+We plan to make this easier for operators to integrate in the future by exposing and documenting more of our API.

 ## AWS EKS